Woman who made comments about race charged with public nuisance, acting against racial harmony

 She was also fired from her job at Knight Frank Singapore, the property agency said in a Facebook post in April.

+Tan will be remanded for two weeks at the Institute of Mental Health for psychiatric evaluation.
+She was unrepresented and made a request for a lawyer under the Criminal Legal Aid Scheme.
+Her case is expected to be heard next on Jul 2.

-If convicted, Tan faces up to three years' jail and a fine.
+If convicted, she faces up to three years' jail and a fine.